Preparing for Flight: Pushing Back an Airplane

 In conclusion, bad weather does not always make airlines cancel or delay their flights.
 Clearly, lightning strikes are terrifying, but they are not a problem when flying on a modern plane.

-Of course, we have to remember that storms also bring wind and rain, making things complicated and dangerous.
+Of course, we have to remember that storms also bring wind and rain or even hail, making things complicated and dangerous.

 Nevertheless, as passengers, we can rely on airlines, their pilots, and air traffic control to do their jobs to determine whether a storm is too strong or not for flying.
 If our flight is not canceled, it means the storm is not severe enough to make flying dangerous for anyone on the plane.